angelalagmay031-png/CCM101-alagmay/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-components.md

 # Cloud Infrastructure Components

 ## 1. Compute Resources

 ### Purpose

-Compute resources provide the processing power required to run applications, services, commands, and workloads.
-They include CPU and memory resources that allow software to execute efficiently.
+Compute resources are responsible for carrying out the instructions given by users and applications.
+The processor and memory work together to execute commands, run programs, and handle active processes.

 ### Importance in Cloud Computing

-Compute resources are important because cloud applications need processing power to perform different tasks.
-Cloud platforms allow organizations to increase or decrease compute resources depending on their workload requirements.
+Computing power is one of the main requirements of a cloud environment because applications and services need resources to operate.
+Cloud systems can allocate more or fewer resources depending on the amount of work being performed.

 ### KillerCoda Linux Environment

-The KillerCoda environment provides a Linux server with CPU and memory resources.
-The CPU processes commands and applications, while the available RAM supports running processes and services.
-The `lscpu` and `free -h` commands were used to investigate the CPU and memory resources of the environment.
+In KillerCoda, the Linux server is provided with virtual processing and memory resources.
+These resources are used whenever commands are executed or programs are running.
+The `lscpu` command was used to view CPU information, while `free -h` was used to check the available memory.

 ---